awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 ### Configure Automated Certificate Renewal<a name="automate"></a><a name="automate_certbot"></a>

+**To automate Certbot**

 Certbot is designed to become an invisible, error\-resistant part of your server system\.
 By default, it generates host certificates with a short, 90\-day expiration time\.
-Prior to expiration, you must re\-run the certbot command manually if you have not configured your system to call the command automatically\.
+If you have not configured your system to call the command automatically, you must re\-run the certbot command manually before expiration\.
 This procedure shows how to automate Certbot by setting up a cron job\.

 1. Open `/etc/crontab` in a text editor and add a line similar to the following: